-- 87. The Appellant contends that there is a contradiction between the results obtained by the Beijing laboratory for her sample in 2008 and the results found by the Lausanne laboratory in 2016 which must lead to the conclusion that the 2016 results cannot be used as the basis for the determination of an ADRV.
-The Appellant, however, did not specify in which way "the principles of respect for human rights, proportionality, and other applicable legal principles" would have been infringed. - 88.
+- 82. The Appellant contends that there is a contradiction between the results obtained by the Beijing laboratory for her sample in 2008 and the results found by the Lausanne laboratory in 2016 which must lead to the conclusion that the 2016 results cannot be used as the basis for the determination of an ADRV.
+The Appellant, however, did not specify in which way "the principles of respect for human rights, proportionality, and other applicable legal principles" would have been infringed. - 83.
 The Sole Arbitrator does not find any inconsistency or even contradiction between the analytical findings obtained in 2008 and 2016.
-Both findings are the results of the analytical instruments and methodologies available at the time, respectively. - 89.
+Both findings are the results of the analytical instruments and methodologies available at the time, respectively. - 84.
 The method to detect the presence of GHRP was not published or even implemented in 2008 and, therefore, the analysis performed by the Beijing laboratory was neither intended nor capable to detect the presence of GHRP.
-In 2016, however, the improved analytical devices and methods allowed to detect GHRP-2. - 90.
-The second Prohibited Substance, sibutramine, was detectable in 2008 but only if it appeared in quantities greater than 500 ng/ml while, in 2016, the improved sensitivity of the instruments enabled the Lausanne laboratory to find sibutramine in a concentration of around 50 ng/ml. - 91.
-For both GHRP-2 and sibutramine, the state of the analytical methods and instruments available at the time of the respective analyses explains the analytical results, i.e. the non-detection in 2008 and the detection in 2016.
-There is no contradiction which may have an impact on the reliability of the analytical results of the Lausanne laboratory. - 92.
-According to the process of the re-analysis which was actually applied to the re-analysis of the Athlete's samples in the Lausanne laboratory, the remains of her A sample were used for an initial analysis and, after a Presumptive AAF, the B sample was split into a B1 sample and a B2 sample which then constitute the relevant samples in a process similar to the regular analysis of A and B samples: the B1 sample corresponding to the A and the B2 sample to the B sample.
-The A sample analysis conducted in 2008 has no meaning any more. - 93.
-It is the main function of the re-analysis of samples to search for prohibited substances, which were prohibited at the time of the sample collection, with improved analytical means at a later stage.
+In 2016, however, the improved analytical devices and methods allowed to detect GHRP-2. - 85.
+The state of the analytical methods and instruments available at the time of the respective analyses explains the analytical results, i.e. the non-detection in 2008 and the detection in 2016.
+There is no contradiction which may have an impact on the reliability of the analytical results of the Lausanne laboratory. - 86.
+According to the process of the re-analysis which was actually applied to the re-analysis of the Athlete's samples in the Lausanne laboratory, the remains of her A sample were used for an initial analysis and, after a Presumptive AAF, the B sample was split into a B1 sample and a B2 sample which then constitute the relevant samples in a process similar to the regular analysis of A and B samples: the B1 sample corresponding to the

+A and the B2 sample to the B sample.
+The A sample analysis conducted in 2008 has no meaning any more.

+87. It is the main function of the re-analysis of samples to search for prohibited substances, which were prohibited at the time of the sample collection, with improved analytical means at a later stage.
 The mere fact that prohibited substances were not detectable at the time of the sample collection and, hence, the athletes were not sanctioned at that time does not entail any kind of legitimate expectation not to be sanctioned at a later stage.
 To the contrary, Article 6.5 IOC ADR in conjunction with Article 17 of the WADA Code 2003 provide that, during a period of 8 years, the IOC "shall have the right to re-analyse samples (taken during the Period of the Olympic Games)".
 This opportunity of later re-analysis includes the possibility that prohibited substances are detected with improved means at a later stage.
 The athletes must be conscious to be found guilty of an ADRV during that period of time.